 Legs / Abs

-Every so often, you’ll want to do a deload—basically reducing your training for a short period to give your body extra recovery time and help prevent overtraining and burnout.
-How often you need one is something you’ll have to gauge for yourself, and beginners may need to deload more often than seasoned lifters.
+Every so often, I will do a deload, which is basically a short period where I reduce my training to give my body extra recovery time and help prevent overtraining and burnout.
+How often someone needs a deload is something they will have to gauge for themselves, and beginners may need them more often than experienced lifters.

-The whole idea is to keep it simple and not overcomplicate it.
-It’s really easy to get overwhelmed with everything, so focus on the basics and stay consistent.
+When it comes to building a routine, the goal is to keep it simple and not overcomplicate it.
+It is easy to get overwhelmed, so I focus on the basics and stay consistent.